EmirhanKayhan/EmirhanKayhan/README.md

 <h1 align="center">Hi 👋, I'm Emirhan</h1>
 <h3 align="center">Computer Science Student at Kocaeli University</h3>

 - 🌱 I'm a senior student at Kocaeli University majoring in Information Systems Engineering.
-I am passionate about cloud computing and Kubernetes, where I continuously strive to expand my knowledge and expertise.
-My interests also include Python, object-oriented programming, and Golang, which I leverage to build innovative solutions and tackle complex problems.
+I am passionate about cloud computing, Kubernetes and Python, where I continuously strive to expand my knowledge and expertise.
+My interests also include object-oriented programming, mobile development and Golang, which I leverage to build innovative solutions and tackle complex problems.
 Driven by a curiosity for emerging technologies and a commitment to excellence.**

 - 📫 Contact me **emirhankayhan_@hotmail.com**